ZeadShalaby/Spring-Default/README.md

     mvn spring-boot:run

 ## Aspects of the System
-● LoggingAspect: Implement a logging aspect to log method calls and execution times.
+* LoggingAspect: Implement a logging aspect to log method calls and execution times.
-● The aspect logs the method name, arguments, and execution time for each method call.
+* The aspect logs the method name, arguments, and execution time for each method call.
-● The aspect should be applied to all service classes in the system.
+* The aspect should be applied to all service classes in the system.
-# Author and Developed by

 ## Contributing